-High School Students Win WCM-Q Healing Hands Essay Contest
+High school students win WCM-Q Healing Hands essay contest

 The winning students were judged to have written the best 800-word essays on the topic of the use of AI and machine learning in medicine by a panel of experts drawn from the WCM-Q faculty.

-This year's winning students are Saeed Farhoud Al Hajri, Jassim Abdulla Shahbik, Ibrahim Ali Ali (all of Qatar Science and technology Secondary School for Boys), Jassim Mohamed Hejji of The Gulf English School, and Shaikha Khalid Al Kubaisi of Al Arqam Academy for Girls.
+This year’s winning students are Saeed Farhoud Al-Hajri, Jassim Abdulla Shahbik, Ibrahim Ali Ali (all of Qatar Science & Technology Secondary School for Boys), Jassim Mohamed Hejji of The Gulf English School, and Shaikha Khalid Al-Kubaisi of Al Arqam Academy for Girls.

 Each winning student was presented with a winner’s certificate and a prize at an award ceremony held at the college.
 A further 10 students were awarded Honorable Mention certificates in recognition of the high quality of their essays, and 21 students received participation certificates.